cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -querier.max-query-lookback
 [max_query_lookback: <duration> | default = 0s]

-# Limit the query time range (end - start time).
+# Limit the query time range (end - start time of range query parameter and max
+# - min of data fetched time range).
 This limit is enforced in the
-# query-frontend (on the received query) and in the querier (on the query
+# query-frontend and ruler (on the received query).
-# possibly split by the query-frontend).
 0 to disable.
 # CLI flag: -store.max-query-length
 [max_query_length: <duration> | default = 0s]